LumoSQL/archive1-LumoSQL-on-github/doc/prior-art.md

 | [sqlite3-dbx](https://github.com/newsoft/sqlite3-dbx) | kinda-current | Interesting documentation that perhaps sqlite.org never meant to publish their crypto APIs? |
 | [SQLite3-Encryption](https://github.com/darkman66/SQLite3-Encryption) | current | No crypto libraries (DIY crypto!) and based on the similar-sounding SQLite3-with-Encryption project |

-... there are at least another half dozen crypto projects for SQLite.
+... there are many more crypto projects for SQLite.

 # List of from-scratch MySQL SQL and MySQL Server implementations

 If we want to make SQLite able to process MySQL queries there is a lot of existing code in this area to consider.
 There are at least 80 projects on github which implement some or all of the MySQL network-parse-optimise-execute SQL pathway, a few of them implement all of it.
 None so far reviewed used MySQL or MariaDB code to do so.
 Perhaps that is because the SQL processing code alone in these databases is many times bigger than the whole of SQLite, and it isn't even clear how to add them to this table if we wanted to.
+Only a few of these projects put a MySQL frontend on SQLite, but two well-maintained projects do, showing us two ways of implementing this.

 | Project | Last modified | Description |
 | ------- | ------------- | ----------- |